pzivich/Delicatessen/docs/Reference/Estimating Equations.rst

 Estimating Equations
 =====================
-To ease use, `deli` comes with several built-in estimating equation functionalities.
+To ease use, `delicatessen` comes with several built-in estimating equation functionalities.
 These basic functionalities cover a variety of common use cases.
 Below is reference documentation for currently available estimating equations.

 Basic
 -------------------

-.. currentmodule:: deli.estimating_equations
+.. currentmodule:: delicatessen.estimating_equations

 .. autosummary::
   :toctree: generated/